 Here are some safety tips this Halloween for seniors and their families.
-These apply whether they are staying home passing out candy or trick-or-treating with their grandkids.
-There is fun to be had for everyone this Halloween!
+These ideas apply whether you’re staying home to pass out candy or heading out with grandchildren.
+With a little planning, Halloween can be both fun and safe for everyone.

 Only Pass Out Wrapped Candy